Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/arrival.md

 ### Driving directions

-You should plan to arrive at Panther Central, but we recommend inputting “204 Brackenridge Hall” into your GPS or Mapquest for parking purposes.
-You’ll park in the quad and walk up the steps to Litchfield Towers, where you’ll receive a parking pass to be used in the Posvar garage.
+You should plan to arrive at [Panther Central](https://www.pc.pitt.edu/about-us) (located in the [Litchfield Towers Lobby](https://www.tour.pitt.edu/tour/litchfield-towers)), but we recommend inputting “204 Brackenridge Hall” into your GPS or Mapquest for parking purposes.
+You’ll park temporarily in the quad (central courtyard area) and walk up the steps to Litchfield Towers, where you’ll receive a parking pass to be used in the [Posvar garage](https://www.pts.pitt.edu/mobility/parking/parking-opportunities/parkmobile).
 If you are arriving on Sunday, parking in the quad is free.
 For Saturday arrivals, you will not be parked for more than 10 minutes, but we recommend having a spare quarter for the meter, just in case.

 ## Arrival at Bouquet Gardens